turingschool/curriculum/source/projects/traffic_spy.markdown

 #### Sending Highlights

 Send a summary of a specific site's statistics via email when activated by a certain URL.

+#### Authenticated Data

+When the system creates an account, generate and return a public key.
+Use public/private key cryptography to sign the data on the way into the server.

 ## Evaluation